broadinstitute/warp/pipelines/skylab/slideseq/test_inputs/test_data_overview.md

 The following lists the data used for workflow validation, including workflow engineering (plumbing) tests and scientific validation tests.

-All unmodified files are stored in a public Google bucket (gs://nemo-public/biccn-unbundled/grant/rf1_macosko/macosko/spatial_transcriptome/cellgroup/Slide-seq/mouse/raw/) and can be identified using their sample ID (ex.
+All unmodified FASTQ files are stored in a public Google bucket (gs://nemo-public/biccn-unbundled/grant/rf1_macosko/macosko/spatial_transcriptome/cellgroup/Slide-seq/mouse/raw/) and can be identified using their sample ID (ex.
 Puck_210817_11).

 ## Plumbing